Observatory

 An observatory is a location used for observing terrestrial, marine, or celestial events.
 Astronomy, climatology/meteorology, geophysics, oceanography and volcanology are examples of disciplines for which observatories have been constructed.
+Some people still prefer to restrict the term to astronomical observatories.

 The term observatoire has been used in French since at least 1976 to denote any institution that compiles and presents data on a particular subject (such as public health observatory) or for a particular geographic area (European Audiovisual Observatory).

 Astronomical observatories

 Astronomical observatories are mainly divided into four categories according to location: space-based, airborne, ground-based, and underground-based.
 Historically, ground-based observatories were as simple as containing a mural instrument (for measuring the angle between stars) or Stonehenge (which has some alignments on astronomical phenomena).
 Astronomical observatories may be private or they may be public.